Struct wayland_client::protocol::wl_surface::WlSurface

 commit pending surface state

-On commit, a pending wl_buffer is applied first, and all other state second.
-This means that all coordinates in double-buffered state are relative to the new wl_buffer coming into use, except for wl_surface.attach itself.
-If there is no pending wl_buffer, the coordinates are relative to the current surface contents.
+When the content update is applied, the wl_buffer is applied before all other state.
+This means that all coordinates in double-buffered state are relative to the newly attached wl_buffers, except for wl_surface.attach itself.
+If there is no newly attached wl_buffer, the coordinates are relative to the previous content update.

 All requests that need a commit to become effective are documented to affect double-buffered state.